 ISSUE BRIEF: MOST 3 AND 4 YEAR OLDS ARE NOT ENROLLED IN EARLY LEARNING, WIDENING OPPORTUNITY GAPS

 Understanding the “Young Children Not in School” Indicator: To drive meaningful change for kids and families, we rely on data indicators—specific, measurable pieces of information that show how children are doing across key areas like health, education, and economic stability.
-One key indicator in our KIDS COUNT® data project is the percentage of young children not in school—the median monthly cost child care providers charge families for child care.
-This brief explores how many children ages 3 to 4 were not enrolled in school—including nursery school, preschool school or kindergarten—during the three months before the data was collected.
+One key indicator in our KIDS COUNT® data project is the percentage of young children not in school.
+This brief explores how many children ages 3 and 4 were not enrolled in school—including nursery school, preschool school or kindergarten—during the three months before the data was collected.
 In this context, "nursery school" and "preschool" include any group or class of institution providing educational experiences for children before kindergarten.
 Programs where instruction is a core part of the program are included, but private homes that primarily provide custodial care are not included.
 Children enrolled in federally, state, or locally sponsored preschool programs—including Head Start—are considered enrolled in nursery school or preschool.
 Click here to explore the data.

 Overview